 We employ a precision medicine strategy for prospective patient selection in our clinical studies, applying our robust computational and translational biology capabilities to identify key biomarkers that should maximize clinical response and increase the probability of clinical success.
 For FLX475, we are using a novel development strategy to accelerate early clinical development in cancer patients by first rapidly obtaining pharmacokinetic, pharmacodynamic, and preliminary safety data in healthy volunteers.
 Findings from the healthy volunteer study will enable a more focused and efficient Phase 1 study in cancer patients, which should result in faster achievement of clinical proof of concept.

-In 2018, we expect to initiate the single agent and combination study of FLX475 in cancer patients.
-This study will enroll patients with multiple types of cancer, in particular concentrating on tumor types in which Treg biology plays a significant role, for example lung, triple-negative breast, and head and neck cancer.
-In addition, we plan to explore a biomarker-selected basket of indications with the potential for breakthrough therapy designation and/or accelerated approval.
+In 2018, we expect to initiate a single agent and combination study of FLX475 in cancer patients.
+This study will enroll patients with multiple types of cancer, in particular concentrating on tumor types in which Treg biology plays a significant role, for example non-small cell lung, triple-negative breast, and head and neck cancers.
+In addition, we plan to explore tumors that are associated with the Epstein-Barr Virus (EBV).
+EBV-associated tumors have increased numbers of Treg in the tumor microenvironment, which has been linked specifically to the biology of EBV and CCR4.
+We believe that by selecting EBV+ tumors including gastric and nasopharyngeal carcinomas as well as classical Hodgkin’s lymphoma, we have the opportunity to demonstrate meaningful clinical activity leading to an accelerated clinical development path.